Coyote population isn’t on the rise, officials say | TahoeDailyTribune.com

 Conversations of Lake Tahoe wildlife sightings tend to spring up more often as the seasons change and the snow begins to melt.

-Social media has been buzzing with reports of coyote sightings in the Tahoe Basin lately, leaving some residents wondering if the population is increasing, but officials say that the number of sightings doesn't mean the population is growing.
+Social media has been buzzing with reports of coyote sightings in Incline Village, Nev., lately, leaving some residents wondering if the population is increasing, but officials say that the number of sightings doesn’t mean the population is growing.

 “At least this year, we haven’t had any phone calls about coyote challenges,” Nevada Department of Wildlife spokesperson Chris Healy said.